Grand Master of Artillery

+Arms of Louis Charles de Bourbon, duc d'Aumale cast on an 18th-century cannon; the two guns in the compartment indicate his position as Grand Master of Artillery.

-The Grand Master of Artillery or Grand Maître de l'artillerie was one of the Great Officers of the Crown of France during the Ancien Régime.
+The Grand Master of Artillery (Grand Maître de l'artillerie) was one of the Great Officers of the Crown of France during the Ancien Régime.

 The position of Grand Master of Artillery replaced the earlier position of Grand Maître des arbalétriers ("Grand Master of the Archers").
 It was made a Great Office of the Crown in 1601 by King Henry IV for the benefit of Maximilien de Béthune, duc de Sully.

 The Grand Master of Artillery had jurisdiction, at the beginning of the 17th century, over all the officers and the artillery of the French army, as well as oversight over sieges and encampments, the making of gunpowder and cannons and management of the arsenals.
 At the end of the century, the position became merely honorific, and his duties passed to other more specialized officers, most notably the "surintendant des fortifications".